 If you are interested in applying to the PSDP and have a research proposal that falls within one of these priority areas, please contact the PSDP Program Manager, firstname.lastname@example.org for more details so we can make a match during our selection period!

-Eligible applicants whose work does not fall within these priority areas are encouraged to apply for one of the five NICHD-funded slots available annually and the additional NICHD intramural slot (available for this application cycle).
+Eligible applicants whose work does not fall within these priority areas are encouraged to apply for one of the five NICHD-funded slots available annually.